-Turkish nationals and nationals of countries eligible for visa-exempt entry (except US passport holders) who hold an emergency or a temporary passport valid for at least six months are eligible to apply for a landing visa that permits a stay of up to 30 days.
-Foreigners who enter Taiwan with a landing visa may not apply for extensions or engage in other activities or convert the visa into a visitor or resident visa.
+Holders of a Turkish or Macedonian passport and nationals of countries eligible for visa-exempt entry (except US passport holders) who hold an emergency or a temporary passport valid for at least six months are eligible to apply for a landing visa that permits a stay of up to 30 days.
+A landing visa generally cannot be converted to a visitor or resident visa.